coopergau/ZK-STARK-from-scratch/README.md

 ## What to do right now
 - Get the proof working first and then add the zero knowledge part of f'(x) = f(x) + u(x)r(x) so the queries can be any point in L
-- make poly division function
+- make poly division function - Create a divide function for all Prime Fields
 - add some tests for poly mul and div

 ## Proof generation steps